primus-labs/phala-cloud/docs/api-deployment-guide.md

 ### Encoding Format Summary

-For clarity, here are the encoding formats used throughout the API:
+Here are the encoding formats used throughout the API:

 | Data Type | Format | Example |
 |-----------|--------|---------|